18F/development-guide/project_setup/docker/README.md

 Demanding the developers rebuild their Docker images after every modification won't fly and isn't necessary.
-Instead, we'll want to mount the source code into a shared volume, meaning edits on the host file system are visible within the container and vis versa.
+Instead, we'll want to mount the source code into a shared volume, meaning edits on the host file system are visible within the container and vice versa.
 This will likely look something like:

 ```yml
 # docker-compose.yml